colw/nxws/README.md

 ## Responsive

 It should confirm well to the device used, but I do think of it as a desktop app.
 At the very least, by it's nature, you can't load it up and see what's what straight away.
-So Ddon't expect using it on your phone as you wait for your train to be of much use.
+So don't expect to be using it on your phone as you wait for your train.
 Even still, if it looks like rubbish on your device, let me know.